bluevisiontec/GoogleShoppingApi/Readme.md

 * Basic Module configuration: Magento Admin -> System -> Configuration ->
 BlueVisionTec Modules -> GoogleShoppingApi

   * Account-ID: Your GoogleShopping Merchant ID
   * Google Developer Project Client ID: The Client ID generated above
   * Google Developer Project Client Secret: The Client Secret generated above
   * Target Country: The country for which you want to upload your products
   * Update Google Shopping Item when Product is Updated
   * Not implemented (observer disabled in current version, will be readded)
   * Renew not listed items
   * When syncing a product which is not listed on GoogleShopping, it will be added
   * Remove disabled items
   * Removes items which are disabled or out of stock from GoogleShopping

+* Product configuration
+  * In Product edit view you will find a new tab "GoogleShopping".
+    Here you can set the GoogleShopping Category.
+    The language of the category is taken from the configured store language.
+    The taxonomy files for de_DE and en_US are shipped with the module package.
+    Further taxonomy files shout be added to /var/bluevisiontec/googleshoppingapi/data .

+* Attributes configuration and item management can be found in Magento Admin -> Catalog -> Google Content APIv2